shivashant25/Threat-Protection-with-XDR/Labguide/lab_10_mitigate_threats.md

    ![Lab overview.](./media/lab10-task2-alerts-deep-analysis01.png)

-1. This process will take sometime, after which you can see the deep analysis of the alert and further mitigate it.
+1. This process will take sometime, after which you can see the deep analysis of the alert and further investigate it.

    ![Lab overview.](./media/lab10-task2-alerts-deep-analysis02.png)

 1. Microsoft Defender also provides recommendations to mitigate the alerts.
-On the alert details page, click on **Recommendations** tab to view all the recommendations on mitigating this alert.
+On the alert details page, click on **Recommendations** tab to view all the recommendations.

    ![Lab overview.](./media/lab10-task2-alerts-recommendations.png)

-### Task 3: Apply Microsoft Defender for Office 365 preset security policies
+### Task 4: Apply Microsoft Defender for Office 365 preset security policies

 1. From the navigation menu, under Email & Collaboration area, select **Policies & rules**(1) and select **Threat policies**(2).